-Full-time course - 1 year course

-16 weeks per semester / 32 weeks per year.
+Full-time course -2 semesters @16 weeks per semester / 8 months per year.
 32 weeks total.
-18 credit hours / semester average 34 Credit hours total
+18 credit hours / semester average.
+34 Credit hours total.

 The ratio of contact hours to credit hours for Lecture Classes is one credit hour for each fifteen hours of classroom contact plus thirty hours of outside preparation and for Lab/Studio Classes, one credit hour for each thirty hours of laboratory work plus necessary outside preparation.
 Courses may be both a combination of lecture and studio depending on the content of the course.